What is the Stormwater Cost Share Program?

-The STF program is the City's innovative approach to controlling stormwater quality caused by stormwater runoff.
-The goal of this program is to encourage individual landowners and businesses to incorporate STFs on their property to aid in the improvement of water quality.
+The stormwater cost-share program is the City's innovative approach to controlling stormwater quality caused by stormwater runoff.
+The goal of this program is to encourage individual landowners and businesses to incorporate stormwater projects on their property to aid in the improvement of water quality in the City and downstream in the Missouri River.

 Why is stormwater runoff a concern?